dlebansais/PgMessenger/README.md

 4. Isn't LogChat a VIP feature?

     It will be some day but not today.
 Hopefully, when it becomes VIP-only, the chat API is available and it's no longer a concern.

+5. You said guild is encrypted.
+What encryption are you using?

+	I'm using AES then HMAC.
+All the gory details are [here](https://github.com/dlebansais/PgMessenger/blob/master/PgMessenger/Encryption.cs).

-5. How do I know I can trust you with this app?
+6. How do I know I can trust you with this app?

 	It's [open source](https://github.com/dlebansais/PgMessenger).
 If you still don't trust it, don't run the fuckin app.

-6. What about the recent Meltdown and Spectre vulnerabilties?
+7. What about the recent Meltdown and Spectre vulnerabilties?

 	The server has been fixed with a patch.
 Beside, does it really matter?
 If security is so important for you, see the answer above.